Discover the Jurassic Coast and Explore the Dinosaur Footprints of Spyway Quarry

 These footprints were first recognised in 1997 by quarry workers Kevin Keates and Trev Haysom who noticed a series of shallow bowl-shaped impressions in the exposed limestone surface.
 Further investigation confirmed that these fossilised tracks were of sauropodomorph dinosaurs a long-necked herbivorous giant that is distantly related to brachiosaurids.

 The dinosaur tracks at Spyway Quarry are preserved within the Bottom Freestone layer of the Stair Hole Member part of the Durlston Formation of the Purbeck Limestone Group a sedimentary sequence that records lagoonal and marginal marine environments from the earliest part of the Cretaceous Period specifically the Berriasian Stage dated to between 143.1 – 137.7 million years ago.
+The tracks vary in size from 25 cm to over 1 meter in diameter and most are interpreted as pes or hind foot impressions with a smaller number of manus or front foot prints are preserved.

 The wide spacing and alignment of some of these prints suggest a wide-gauge gait, typical of large-bodied sauropods moving through soft mud.
 While continuous trackways are difficult to trace due to erosion and incomplete surfaces several track clusters show patterns that may indicate the movement of multiple individuals potentially hinting at social behaviour such as herd movement.
 Interestingly, some elongated grooves once interpreted as tail drag marks are now understood to be impressions of fossilised wood a common feature in the Purbeck Limestone.